 Q3: Is there a cost to using the FAST system?

 A3: Yes.
 Normally for a school to use the FAST system, they need to pay an initiation fee, a yearly fee of $200 (USD) and a $43 (USD) fee per application.
 HOWEVER: because we have negotiated with FAST, they will not be charging our Foundation member schools the initiation fee.
-Additionally, we will be reimbursing schools for their first yearly fee ($200 USD) and all the per-application fees for their successful Partnership Bursary applications.
+Additionally, we will be reimbursing schools $50 per-application fees for their successful Partnership Bursary applications.

 Q4: Do our applicant families have to pay the $43 (USD) fee upfront and then be reimbursed?